google/data-layer-helper/README.md

 * It allows page authors to add, remove or change vendors easily.

 ## Why do we need a library?
-The dataLayer system make things very easy for page authors.
+The dataLayer system makes things very easy for page authors.
 The syntax is simple, and there's no extra code to load.
 But this system _does_ make life a little more difficult for vendors and tools that want to consume the data.
 That's where this library comes in.